Jungyun78/help-the-homeless/README.md

 ## Functionality
 ### Submit a Form about Personal Conditions to Find the Best Fitted Shelters for You
+- Gender
+- Children
+- Disability Status
+- Veteran Status

 ### Text/Call C-U at Home for Emergency with Your Device
+Directly text to or call the Emergency line of CU at Home through the website if any emergency housing issue happens.

 ### Donate to C-U at Home if You Want to Support Local Community
+Redirect donors to C-U at Home page to donate to support the life of homeless people.

 ### View Data Analysis Charts of Local Homeless Survey
 We included interesting statistical observations and interpretations generated from Point-in-Time Survey conducted by Champaign County in 2018.
-Sample data distributed three different behavioural patterns.
-Along with

 ###

 ## Team

-Ana and Rashi worked on front-end, website development.
+- Rashi Dembi and Ana Park worked on front-end, website development.
 We used Flask as a microframework and used it with Python to load in static HTML, CSS and Javascript files.
 We also created the UI for the entire project.
+- Yingan Wang worked on the dataset analysis, protoetyping, and backend development using Python and R.
+- Medha Patil worked on the GoogleMaps API, data visualizaton, and backend development using JavaScripts.

 ## Reference